Contents

 Quick answer

 Use environmental oxygen first: Oxygen Tunics, Bloom Sap funnels once cleared, and cave air pockets can stretch early dives.
 Carry Air Bladders for panic returns, unlock Oxygen Control when you can, then craft the Standard Air Tank once you can spare Silver, Titanium, and Rubber.
-If the route involves Scanner or Bioscanner work, leave more oxygen than a normal material run because scans make you stop moving.
+Treat the large oxygen tank blueprint as a route, not a quick grab: the video run spends oxygen on approach, scanning, and the return before the recipe screen appears.

 Field notes for safer O2 runs